-I need to “come clean” about my Goldendoodle dog’s dental health.
+I need to come clean about brushing my Goldendoodle’s teeth and my dog’s dental health.
 I must confess that, while the topic of doggie toothbrushing is near and dear to my heart now, it wasn’t always that way.

 Why I brush my Goldendoodle dog’s teeth

 After examining her teeth and gums, our veterinarian explained to me that she had the teeth of a 7-year-old dog.
-(Mind you, seven is getting up there to senior dog status.)
+(That’s not quite senior Goldendoodle dog status.)

-My half-hearted attempts at toothbrushing couldn’t win the battle when plaque was forming 24/7 on her teeth, especially the ones in the back of her mouth.
-It was time for me to tackle toothbrushing with more vigor and make it part of our dog-loving lifestyle.
+My half-hearted attempts at toothbrushing couldn’t win the battle when plaque was forming 24/7 on her teeth, especially the ones in the back of my dog’s mouth.

 The contributing factors were two-fold: her DNA and my sporadic attempts with at-home dental care and toothbrushing.

-Here’s how my vet explained plaque to me:
+Here’s how my vet explained plaque to me